WangWenhao0716/ISC-Track1-Submission/Test/README.md

 ### Query
 For query, we design four augmentations, i.e. rotating, center cropping, selective search, and detection.

-Please Remember the original image!
+Please remember the original image!

 Rotating: We rotate an image 90, 180, and 270 degrees to generate three images.